The Lord is gracious and compassionate, slow to anger and rich in mercy.

 He saved us, not because of righteous things we had done, but because of his mercy.

-The dictionary describes mercy as compassion or forgiveness shown toward someone whom it is within one’s power to punish or harm.
-We are all born sinners with sinful, selfish natures because sin entered the world through Adam and Eve.
+The dictionary describes mercy as compassion or forgiveness shown toward someone to whom it is within one’s power to punish or harm.
+We are all born sinners with sinful, selfish natures because of the sin that entered the world through Adam and Eve.
 We deserve the condemnation that came as a result of sin, which is death.
-But, because of God’s mercy, He sent His only Son to pay the price of sin so that we could be made right.
-His merciful gift of salvation brought forgiveness and eternal life through Jesus Christ.
+But, because of God’s tender mercy, He sent His only Son to pay the price of sin so that we could be saved and made righteous.
+Instead of punishment, His merciful, free gift of salvation brings forgiveness and eternal life through Jesus Christ our Savior.

 Heavenly Father, thank You for Your goodness and mercy.
 We don’t deserve it and we can’t earn it but You made a way for us to be saved.
 Thank You for the forgiveness of our sins and the gift of salvation through Your Son, Jesus Christ.
 Amen

 “Come now, let us settle the matter,” says the Lord.
 “Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool.”

 Righteousness is given through faith in Jesus Christ to all who believe.
 No matter how big your sin is, no matter how long you’ve sinned, no matter what you’ve done your sins have been forgiven through the precious blood of Jesus Christ.
 What once was scarlet, is now white as snow.
 You don’t have to live with the guilt and shame of your past because Jesus paid the ultimate price for you and your debt has been forgiven.
 Jesus has settled the matter for you and you have been made righteous in the eyes of God.
 Because of God’s grace and mercy through Jesus Christ, God has promised to forgive those who confess and repent from their sins.